serpapi/google-search-results-nodejs/README.md

 For pratical example, you can see the test located under test/.

 ## Conclusion
-Serp API supports Google Images, News, Shopping and more..
+SerpApi supports Google Images, News, Shopping and more..
 To enable a type of search, the field tbm (to be matched) must be set to:

  * isch: Google Images API.